 Some of the more common accommodations for hearing impaired students include:

-- Preferred Seating near the teacher to minimize distracting noises; and
+- Preferred seating near the teacher to minimize distracting noises.

 If your child is hearing impaired, and you believe that he or she is not getting the help they need at school, please contact our disability discrimination attorneys.
 We are here to help!